bjascob/amrlib/docs/rbw_aligner.md

 ## Performance
-Score of RBW Aligner alignments against ISI machine alignments in LDC2020T02 <sup>**1</sup>
+Score of RBW Aligner alignments against gold ISI hand alignments for LDC2014T12 <sup>**1</sup>
 ```
-* 18,974 matching alignments out of 20,143 predicted and 30,402 gold
+* dev set:    Precision: 88.82   Recall: 55.72   F1: 68.48
-* Precision: 94.2   Recall: 62.4   F1: 75.1
+* test set:   Precision: 90.36   Recall: 58.77   F1: 71.22
 ```

-The high precision, low recall score indicates that most of the alignments RBW produces match up to an alignment in the ISI set but that the ISI aligner is producing a fair number more alignments.
+The high precision, low recall score indicates that most of the alignments RBW produces match up to an alignment in the gold set but the gold set has a fair number more alignments.
 This is because the RBW aligner is attempting to match each word in the token list to a single node or edge in the graph.
 Its logic prevents it from matching a word to more than one item in the graph.
-The ISI aligner attempts to match as many items in the graph to words in the token list.
-It does not require a 1:1 relationship.
+The gold alignments match multiple items in the graph to words in the token list.
+This does not require a 1:1 relationship.
 A token can, and often does, match to multiple graph items.

 As an example..